benj9000/css-defaults/README.md

     - Make `iframe` and `object` block elements like other media elements.
     - Additionally avoid text overflow for `li`, `dt`, `dd`, and `blockquote` elements.
     - Move global typography sizing rules to the `html` selector.
+- Fix for switching to landscape mode on mobile Safari: [Your CSS reset needs text-size-adjust (probably)](https://kilianvalkhof.com/2022/css-html/your-css-reset-needs-text-size-adjust-probably/).

 ## Licence